Ulsan South Korea Travel Guide

 • SK Telecom, KT, and LG U+ are the main mobile network operators.

-• Purchase pre-paid SIM cards within airports and convenience stores. eSIMs are also available and
+• Purchase pre-paid SIM cards at the airport and convenience stores. eSIMs are also available and

 can be activated digitally.
 Portable Wi-Fi devices ("egg" devices) present another option.

-• Your mobile phone must be accessible to use a local SIM card.
+• Your mobile phone must be reachable by use a local SIM card.

 Postal Services:

-• Korea Post (우체국, ucheguk) provides reliable domestic and international mail services.
+• Korea Post (우체국, ucheguk) provides reliable domestic and overseas mail services.
 Post

 offices are readily located throughout the city.

-• These offices offer services for sending postcards, letters, and packages.
+• These offices offer services for sending postcards, letters, and all-inclusive packages.

 A few phrases can greatly enhance your interactions.